top of page

 🤔 Now, what’s the problem?

-Ontario’s experiencing a high demand for housing, which puts pressure on contractors in the industry to keep up with the pace of development, maintenance, and management.
+Ontario’s experiencing a high demand for housing, which puts pressure on contractors in the industry to keep up with the pace of development, maintenance, and condo management.
 However, a shortage of skilled workers, combined with high turnover rates, has made it difficult for many businesses in the industry to meet these demands.
-Unfortunately, several service businesses, such as property management and construction companies, are facing challenges in attracting and retaining skilled workers.
+Unfortunately, several service businesses, such as condo property management and construction companies, are facing challenges in attracting and retaining skilled workers.

 🤝 How can (TRM) help businesses, and the overall condo industry?